 When a rear-end collision happens, the driver in the back is likely to receive a ticket for following too closely.
 This traffic offense is found in Ga.
 Code Ann. § 40-6-49.
 Under this statute, drivers are supposed to leave enough space between their vehicles and others so that a different car will have enough room to move into the space.
 However, when motorists drive around the any heavily traveled area, this is rarely the practice.
 The statute refers to driving with enough distance as is reasonably prudent for the traffic conditions, while taking the speed of traffic into account.
 The statute also includes provisions for drivers in caravans and those that are pulling vehicles.
 However, motor vehicles traveling in funeral processions or parades are exempted.

 If you are found guilty or admit the offense, you will have three points added to your driving record.
 In Georgia, people who accumulate 15 or more points on their driving records within 24 months will have their driving privileges suspended.
 Following too closely is also a misdemeanor offense carrying a potential fine of up to a maximum of $1,000.
 Since it is a misdemeanor, you might also be placed on probation for up to 12 months.
 However, that is rarely ordered.
 A Georgia lawyer for accident tickets could help mediate the potential damage.
+This applies if your are an out of state driver that received a ticket in Georgia, as well.

 Failure to yield